 Teachers covered all general education levels, from primary to general lower and upper secondary education.
 Two teachers also taught students in upper secondary vocational education.
 The age of learners taught ranged from 8 to 18 years.
 Seven of the teachers taught at more than one level of education.

+l able 1: Level at which pilot teachers teach

 Level of education Number of teachers

 Primary education 9

 Lower secondary Education (general) 11

 Upper secondary education (general) 6

 Upper secondary education (vocational) 2